RAW GARNET IN MICA

 NATURE INSPIRED PENDANT NECKLACE

-Sky and earth are my muses in a recent creation from my jewelry bench.
+Sky and earth are my muses in recents creation from my jewelry bench.

-The round domed circle refers to an autumn harvest moon rising above the landscape.
+The round domed circle refers to the moon rising above the landscape.
 Its brillance shimmers through a thin vail of clouds on a somewhat dark fall night.
 Partly obscuring the moon are flowing plant vines, symbolic of forest or the horizon line below the sky.

 The earth stone, red river jasper, is bezel set in sterling silver with 3 granulated gold balls.
 Red river jasper symbolizes vitality and connects with the root and earth star chakras, providing a sense of stability and connection to the earth.